-5. Discussions and Conclusion
+4. Discussions and Conclusion

-In this paper we have examined the predictive power of different theories to explain overbidding in rent-seeking contests.
-For this purpose, we conduct an eight-part experiment.
+In this paper, we have examined the predictive power of different theories to explain overbidding in rent-seeking contests.
+For this purpose, we conducted an eight-part experiment.
 Our results showed significant support for the existing theories of overbidding, such as mistakes, systematic biases, the utility of winning, and relative payoff maximization.
 Besides the existing theories of overbidding, we discovered some new explanations, such as cognitive ability and impulsive behavior.
 Out of all explanations examined, we found that impulsive behavior, measured through a Cognitive Reflection Test, is the most important factor explaining the overbidding phenomenon.

-Our results not only provide an explanation for a long standing puzzle about overbidding in rent-seeking contests, but also explain why some studies find less overbidding than others.
+Besides providing an explanation for a long standing puzzle about overbidding in rent-seeking contests, our results also explain why some studies find less overbidding than others.
 Fallucchi et al. (2013) and Chowdhury et al. (2014), for example, show that there is less overbidding when the rules of the contest are simplified and when participants receive more feedback.
 Similarly, Sheremeta and Zhang (2010) find that overbidding is reduced when, instead of individuals, groups of two participants make decisions in contests.
-These manipulations reduce cognitive load, allowing participants to make more deliberate and less impulsive choices.
-Given that impulsivity is the main factor driving overbidding in contests, it is not surprising that studies that reduce cognitive load of participants find less overbidding.
+All these manipulations reduce cognitive load, allowing participants to make more deliberate and less impulsive choices, thus reducing overbidding in contests.

-Besides explaining previous experimental findings from the contest literature, our results have important implications for social science in general.
+Our results have important implications for social science in general.
 Specifically, our findings indicate that participants with more competitive preferences (e.g., participants who choose to sacrifice social welfare to be ahead of others) are more impulsive.
-Furthermore, our findings also indicate that bidding behavior in rent-seeking contests is a competitive phenomenon which is driven by impulsive behavior.
-An important implication of this is that individuals who are better at controlling their impulsive behavior (i.e., using System 2 instead of System 1), should be less likely to engage in irrational competitions.
-This interpretation is also consistent with research examining evolution of prosocial behavior of children (Bloom, 2013; Fehr et al., 2008, 2013).
-The main conclusion from this literature is that children (who one could argue are mostly guided by System 1) display very competitive and spiteful behavior in their early years of life; however,
+Furthermore, our findings also indicate that bidding behavior in rent-seeking contests is a competitive phenomenon driven by impulsive behavior.
+An important implication of this is that individuals who are better at controlling their impulsive behavior (i.e., using System 2 instead of System 1), should be less likely to engage in irrational competitions.24 This interpretation is also consistent with research examining evolution of prosocial behavior of children (Bloom, 2013; Fehr et al., 2008, 2013).
+The main conclusion from this literature is that children (who are most likely guided by System 1) display very competitive and spiteful behavior in their early years of life; however, as they grow older (and thus become more capable of using System 2) they display more cooperative behavior.